cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 Custom elements can contain HTML forms and they will function normally.
 The [FormWC.ts](https://github.com/cdoremus/fresh-webcomponents/blob/main/components/wc/FormWC.ts) Web Component that is part of the application that accompanies this blog post is an example.

-But when one or more form elements are contained in a component with a form defined outside the Web Component, interactions can be complicated.
+But when one or more form elements are contained in a component to be used with an external form, interactions can be complicated.

 If the Web Component is in the Light DOM, then form elements in the component will have no problem as an element in an externally-defined form.